 Over time, the full-time employee will be exposed to the company’s culture and its unique processes.
 This helps them better understand user needs, processes, and integration considerations.
 It also expands your internal team and provides one more person to contribute to your team on a personal level.
 A lot of companies prefer to have a full-time employee they can develop long-term professional relationships and networks with.

 According to a survey by the Society of Human Resource Management (SHRM), the average cost-per-hire is $4,129 and the average time to fill an open position is 42 days.
 In our experience, due to the high demand for Salesforce admins, the cost and time are significantly higher.
 With so much demand for Salesforce talent, it’s difficult and costly to retain workers.

 Glassdoor estimates the average salary for a Salesforce Admin to be $77,503/year.
 This does not include benefits such as health care and vacation, which can bring the total cost to $120,000/year.

 An admin only has experience with certain areas of Salesforce.
-They might be experts with Sales Cloud, but struggle with Marketing, Service Cloud, CPQ, etc. A single admin may not be suited to support all the disparate needs your business has.
+They might be experts with Sales Cloud but struggle with Marketing, Service Cloud, CPQ, etc. A single admin may not be suited to support all the disparate needs your business has.

 Aside from these drawbacks, you must be aware of the inherent ramp-up period while the employee gets accustomed to your particular Salesforce environment and the company in general.
 Additionally, there is also a level of risk involved in investing in a single person vs a company.
-As you can see, there are advantages and disadvantages you’ll need to take into consideration when deciding between a Managed Service Provider or Full-Time Employee.
+As you can see, there are advantages and disadvantages you’ll need to take into consideration when deciding between a Managed Service Provider or a Full-Time Employee.

 Salesforce has high standards for all partners in their ecosystem.
-To bring on the best of the best, however, additional vetting can be done by reading reviews on the Appexhange or requesting case studies or client testimonials.
+To bring on the best of the best, however, additional vetting can be done by reading reviews on the Appexchange or requesting case studies or client testimonials.
 There are many reasons to go with a Salesforce Gold Level Certified Managed Services partner, such as OpFocus.

-Consultants can work on developing larger strategic goals while admins work on the day to day support items and projects.
+Consultants can work on developing larger strategic goals while admins work on the day-to-day support items and projects.
 Considering that needs can change from month to month, project teams typically consist of: